 If you are looking for a suitable fertiliser, you have the choice between mineral and organic fertilisers.
 Talking about mineral fertilisers, you often come across the term NPK fertiliser.
 NPK signifies nitrogen (N), phosphorus (P) and potassium (K).
 Nitrogen is needed by plants for growth.
 Phosphorus strengthens the roots and provides magnificent flowers, leaves, and fruits.
 Without potassium, the water supply of the plant is disturbed.
-Using such fertilisers, deficiencies of your plants can be avoided reliably and quickly.
+With the use of such fertilisers, deficiencies in your plants can be avoided reliably and quickly.
 Long-term mineral fertilisers in contrast, submit the nutrients more slowly.
 Reason is that the nutrients are surrounded by a resin cover which decomposes gradually.

 Organic fertilisers also have a long-term effect.
 The best known organic fertilisers are compost and horn shavings or meal.
 Compost, for example, is suitable as nutrition of many bushes and shrubs.
 Semi-mature compost is especially rich in nitrogen.
 It should only be applied to the soil surface as it can damage the roots of the plants if worked in too deeply.
 Mature compost contains only a few nutrients but improves the soil structure.

-Additionally, special fertilizers for which the nutrient content is tailored to specific plant species, such as roses, are available.
+Additionally, special fertilisers for which the nutrient content is tailored to specific plant species, such as roses, are available.

 When to fertilise?

-Lawn is ideally fertilised once in the spring, then in late summer and at the end of the growing season, in fall.
+Lawn is ideally fertilised once in the spring, then in late summer and at the end of the growing season, in autumn.

-The fertilizer should be applied onto cut grass to make sure that it quickly comes in contact with the soil.
-After fertilizing, the lawn should be watered so that the fertiliser dissolves and can finally take its full effect.
+The fertiliser should be applied to cut grass to make sure that it quickly comes in contact with the soil.
+After fertilising, the lawn should be watered so that the fertiliser dissolves and can finally take its full effect.